 3 – 4th cousins 1x removed

 2 – 4th cousins

 9 – 5th cousins

 3 – 6th cousins

 1 – 7th cousin

 Not too shabby.
+Especially since I emigrated to a new country at a young age and grew up without any cousins.
 Some of these are people I already knew and was working with on a tree, many are new and the data is now validated.
 This only counts one person per family, but I am also then connected to their siblings and at least one parent.

 Of course, not everyone tests on Ancestry.
 But you can upload your data to MyHeritage, Living DNA (in the works, hosted by Findmypast) and GEDmatch to find other matches.
 The is also 23andme.
 Most of these can be uploaded to GEDmatch, Living DNA and MyHeritage.

 So come on cousins, test your DNA, and better yet your parents and grandparents DNA and let’s get connected.